Ice hockey in Minnesota: Professional opportunities

 1980 was a turning point in the history of Minnesota hockey.
 While the success at the Olympics was national news and spawned the professional careers of Brooks as well as players like Rob McClanahan, Mike Ramsey and Mark Pavelich, other events were also occurring.
 A second USHL had been started in 1961 and served as a senior league until 1979.
 That summer, the league changed to become the nation's first major junior circuit and develop American junior players for the professional level.
 While the league was a competitor to the CHL, the USHL structured itself so that its players would still be eligible to play collegiately, something that the CHL players had been barred from accomplishing since 1973.
 The league was initially centered in and around Minnesota, however, by 2000 not a single USHL team was left in Minnesota.
 Direct competition from Minnesota high schools was largely responsible for the change, however, the USHL continues to be populated my many players from Minnesota seeking a larger national profile.

 Over the succeeding years, ice hockey has continued its place as the most popular sport in Minnesota.
 In 2009, Governor Tim Pawlenty signed a bill officially making ice hockey the state sport.
 Despite the unquestioned support, Minnesota has seen some surprising turn of events.
 The most obvious counterpoint being the departure of the North Stars.
 In 1992, the North Stars were suffering from low attendance, having finished with a losing record in each of their previous six seasons.
-Even a surprise run to the 1991 Stanley Cup Finals was able to turn the team around.
+Even a surprise run to the 1991 Stanley Cup Final was able to turn the team around.
 At the time, many pointed out that the team's poor on-ice performance wasn't the only issue, with team owner Norman Green's much-publicized fight with the Target Center being top of mind.
 Regardless of the reasons, the North Stars were in financial trouble and Green sought to move the team.
 After his first choice of Los Angeles was blocked by the impending arrival of the Anaheim Mighty Ducks, Green moved the team to Dallas in 1993.
 The NHL swiftly returned to the twin cities with the Minnesota Wild debuting in 2000.
 However, that did little to mollify the local fans who were forced to watch the Dallas Stars win the Stanley Cup in 1999.